 Corona Article 2

-As expected there have been further cases of CoVid19 within South Africa.
-To date there are thirteen cases and they all appear to have been as a result of international travel in areas already infected.
-The good news is, so far, there have been no deaths within South Africa.
+As expected there have been further cases of Corona CoVid19 within South Africa.
+The origin appears to have been as a result of international travel in areas already infected.
+The good news is, so far, that our cases are slowed down by the lockdown of South Africa.

 Remember, the virus, like many viruses, is respiratory – that is, the virus is spread through the air, commonly by coughing or sneezing.
 As recommended in the previous briefing: maintain a distance of about 1.5m from those who are sneezing or coughing; do not touch hands, faces, mouths; politely avoid hand-shakes; and, most importantly, frequently wash hands with soap and water for about twenty seconds.

 One of the questions we have received I, “How do we communicate with staff?”

 That will depend on the size of the institution but generally, avoid the doom and gloom approach, keep it simple and use fact-based cources.
 Address issues in a straight forward manner, relate to facts – not speculation.
 If asked a question and you do not know the answer, then say so but that you will investigate and report back.
 Make sure you do report back, otherwise it weakens the trust issue.

 The South African Government appears to have a sound approach to the issue and has a number of procedures in place.
 One of these is the NATIONAL INSTITUTE FOR COMMUNICABLE DISEASES (NICD) on their toll-free number 0800 029 999.
 We are advised the line is open 24 hours per day and they will deal with covid-19 questions, including suggestions regarding any symptoms such as fever, cough or shortness of breath.

 Each company must decide its own policy regarding travel and absence from work.

 There is no current restriction on travel within South Africa.
 If travel is essential then perhaps go ahead, circumstances permitting.
 If not essential then use video conference facilities such as Skype or Zoom.